Let's Take On Goliath Together

 Cases may be litigated in state or federal courts.
 A judge presides, but a jury decides the factual issues, including the appropriate monetary damages to award.
 They are generally hard fought by the railroads.
 We are familiar with the tactics employed and we possess the resources and experience to win.

+We understand that you may have questions about the FELA claims process.
+That’s okay, because we have the answers you need.
 You can contact us by filling out this form, or by calling us today at 866-409-6136.